riteshsoni10/eks_cluster/README.md

 }
 ```

-Ingress or Security group for the Elastic File System Service
+We need to configure Ingress or Security group for the Elastic File System Service to allow EKS cluster worker nodes to mount the pods with the EFS filesystem.

 ```
 ## Security Group for EFS Cluster